 PEEQUAL is now pitching for seed investment and has already secured expressions of interest.

-Innovate UK EDGE Business Planning Specialist, Heather Wright, next stepped in to help refine PEEQUAL’s growth strategy and turn the company vision into tangible market value.
+Innovate UK EDGE Innovation and Growth Specialist Heather Wright next stepped in to help refine PEEQUAL’s growth strategy and turn the company vision into tangible market value.

 “Heather’s one of the most influential advisors we’ve ever had, she wasn’t just providing high-level to-dos, but was prepared to get stuck in with the finer details of our business,” says Hazel.